filakhtov/gentoo-use-docs/sys-apps/systemd.md

 This flag passes `-Dxz=true` option to the Meson build scrpit.
 XZ algorithm can be used by the `journald` to compress journal files.

 The flag can be disabled if no compression for journal files is desired.

-### nat
-This flag will pass `-Dlibiptc=true` to the Meson build script.
-Doing so provides support of netfilter for number of tools.

-The `nspawn`, for example, will support the `--port` option.
-Enabling this flag together with the `kmod` flag will ensure that the `ip_tables` Kernel module is automatically loaded on boot.
-The `networkd` daemon will gain support for the `IPMasquerade` and the `IPForward` options.

-This flag can be safely disabled unless one or more features described above are required.

 ### openssl
 Pass the `-Dopenssl=true` option to the Meson build script.
 Use the OpenSSL library to enable support for DoT (DNS-over-TLS) in the `systemd-resolved` daemon and directory-based encryption in the `systemd-homed` daemon.